Cash–Landrum incident: Other claims

-During their Bergstrom Air Force Base interview eight months post-incident (see "Legal action" below), when asked to sketch a picture of what they saw "if it had a discernible shape," Betty drew and signed (see "External links" below) what she described as "a diamond" (Vickie concurred, added flames shooting down from the pointed bottom, and also signed the sketch).
-However, in their "first documented reports of the incident" (recorded, and then transcribed by John Schuessler's wife Kathy) a mere 34 days following their alleged close encounter, Betty Cash stated that she "could not get up close enough [and] the lights were too bright" for her to discern the shape, and Vickie said that she also "couldn't tell," adding that only her seven-year-old grandson Colby "swore it looked like a big diamond."
+During their Bergstrom Air Force Base interview eight months post-incident, which would pertain to legal action they would pursue against the federal government, Betty drew and signed what she described as "a diamond" when asked to sketch a picture of what they saw.
+Vickie concurred, adding flames shooting down from the pointed bottom and also signing the sketch.
+However, in their "first documented reports of the incident" 34 days following the alleged close encounter, which was recorded and then transcribed by John Schuessler's wife, Kathy, Betty Cash stated that she "could not get up close enough [and] the lights were too bright" for her to discern the shape, and Vickie said that she also "couldn't tell", adding that only her seven-year-old grandson Colby "swore it looked like a big diamond."

-One day in April 1981, a CH-47 helicopter flew into Dayton.
-As Colby watched, he became very upset.
-Landrum decided to take him to the spot where the helicopter had landed with the hope that it would seem less frightening on the ground.
-When they reached the landing zone, they found a lot of people there already and had to wait some time before they were allowed to go inside the helicopter and talk to the pilot.
-Landrum and another visitor both claimed that the pilot said he had been in the area before for the purpose of checking on a UFO in trouble near Huffman.
-When Landrum told the pilot how glad she was to see him, because she had been one of the people burned by the UFO, he refused to talk to them further and hustled them out of the aircraft.
-However, this confrontation was born of confusion, as the pilot's incident, though also involving a reported unidentified craft, had apparently taken place in July 1977, more than three years prior to Landrum's.
+In April 1981, a CH-47 helicopter flew into Dayton.
+Colby witnessed the flight and became very upset.
+Landrum decided to take him to the area where the helicopter had landed with the hope that it would seem less frightening on the ground.
+When they reached the landing zone, they found a number of people already there and had to wait some time before they were allowed to enter the helicopter and talk to the pilot.
+Landrum and another visitor both claimed that the pilot admitted he had been in the area before for the purpose of checking on a UFO that was in a state of trouble near Huffman.
+Landrum told the pilot she was glad to see him, elaborating that she had been one of the people burned by the UFO.
+The pilot reportedly refused to talk with them further and urged them out of the aircraft.
+However, this confrontation was reportedly born of confusion, as the incident the pilot was referring to had apparently taken place in July 1977, more than three years prior to Landrum's encounter.

-In May 1982, UFO investigators interviewed a Dayton police officer, Patrolman Lamar Walker, and his wife Marie, who claimed to have seen approximately 12 Chinook-type helicopters the same night and near the same area in which the Cash-Landrum event allegedly occurred.
-They did not report seeing a UFO or other unexplained lights, but one or more of the helicopters "had some type of a [bright] light shining down."
+In May 1982, UFO investigators interviewed a Dayton police officer, Patrolman Lamar Walker, and his wife Marie, who claimed to have seen approximately twelve Chinook-type helicopters the same night and near the same area in which the Cash–Landrum event had allegedly occurred.
+They did not report seeing a UFO or unexplained lights, but said that one or more of the helicopters "had some type of a [bright] light shining down."